fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Start-ServiceFabricClusterUpgrade.md

 ### -Monitored
 Indicates that the upgrade mode is monitored.
-After the cmdlet finishes an upgrade for an upgrade domain, if the health of the upgrade domain and the cluster meet the health policies that you define, Service Fabric upgrades the next upgrade domain.
+This means that health checks are performed after upgrade finishes for an upgrade domain.
+If the health of the upgrade domain and the cluster meet the specified health policies, Service Fabric starts upgrade of the next upgrade domain.
-If the upgrade domain or cluster fails to meet health policies, the upgrade fails and Service Fabric rolls back the upgrade or switches to unmonitored manual mode, depending on the specified policy.
+If the upgrade domain or cluster fails to meet health policies, the upgrade fails and Service Fabric rolls back the upgrade or switches to unmonitored manual mode, depending on the specified *FailureAction*.

 ```yaml
 Type: SwitchParameter